innova-foundation/python-denariusrpc/README.rst

 * can optionally log all RPC calls and results
 * JSON-2.0 batch support

-It also includes the following bitcoin-specific details:
+It also includes the following denarius-specific details:

 * sends Basic HTTP authentication headers
 * parses all JSON numbers that look like floats as Decimal,